 While ready apps may be useful for some businesses, a lot of not-as-traditional companies will get more benefits from custom products.
 Thus, it’s better to know how your program is developed to be able to leave feedback or request some changes.
 Read through the next sections to educate yourself about insurtech systems, their advantages, and the stages of SDLC.

-Generally, insurtech stands for insurance + technology, similarly to fintech.
+Generally, insurtech stands for insurance + technology, similar to fintech.
 This approach combines the core tasks of insurance companies with modern digital systems to create useful applications with tools for underwriters and insured persons or teams.
 A robust insurtech platform can boost your business significantly thanks to several features:

-Strictly speaking, you can order any type of insurance software: accounting, HR, CRM, ERP, and more.
+Strictly speaking, you can order any insurance software: accounting, HR, CRM, ERP, and more.
 Depending on the current objectives, insurers can ask for specific applications or purchase a complex one to cover all needs at once.

 But not only offshore software development benefits are cool.
 Your understanding of the processes handled by developers is important, too.